top of page

 • Make sure to fuel.
 Research indicates that your body’s carbohydrate requirements increase in the heat due to altered energy demands

 When utilized correctly, multiple sources have indicated that heat training is a cost effective method of enhancing fitness.
+Not all of us have easy access to high altitude training.
 So, next time it’s hot and you are trying to talk yourself into getting out the door to exercise, know that when done correctly, you are encouraging your body to acclimate.
 This way, you will be better prepared for those warm summer racing conditions.

 Racinais, S. , Alonso, J. M. , Coutts, A. J. , Flouris, A. D. , Girard, O. , González-Alonso, J. , Hausswirth, C. , Jay, O. , Lee, J. W. , Mitchell, N. , Nassis, G. P. , Nybo, L. , Pluim, B. M. , Roelands, B. , Sawka, M. N. , Wingo, J. & Périard, J. D. (2015).
 Consensus recommendations on training and competing in the heat.
 British Journal of Sports Medicine, 49 (18), 1164-1173. doi: 10.1136/bjsports-2015-094915.